ibm-cloud-architecture/refarch-kc-streams/README.md

-# K Container Shipment Use Case:\s\s
-IBM Streaming Analytics Application
+# K Container Shipment Use Case: IBM Streaming Analytics Application

 This streaming application demonstrates real time event processing applied to inputs from the ships and containers used in the K Container Shipment Use Case.
 It is designed to monitor